Cary Selby, CPA, CA - Managing Partner

 Gone are the days of maintaining your books by hand in a ledger.
 The big names in bookkeeping solutions such as Intuit and Sage have spent the last few years moving their resources away from their desktop platforms, focusing on new online platforms instead under the guise of "Cloud Bookkeeping".

 A common question posed to many accountants is, "Should I purchase my vehicle or lease it?".
 The answer to this loaded question is not a "yes or no", but rather an "it depends".
 This question is usually followed by the all-important question, "Do I buy the vehicle personally or through the corporation?".
 This latter question is jam-packed in itself and can be dealt with at another time.

-David Reine, Accounting Partner
+David Reine, CPA, CA - Accounting Partner

 Much has been made recently about the selling of residential real estate and the need to report those sales to the Canada Revenue Agency (CRA).
 What is not always fully understood, when is the sale tax exempt (where an individual claims the principal residence exemption), 50% taxable (where the sale is considered to be a capital gain) or 100% taxable (where the proceeds are considered to be on account of business income).

 Shareholders often advance or withdraw funds from a corporation.
 For accounting and tax purposes, this transaction gives rise to a shareholder loan account on the company books.
 A transaction whereby a shareholder advances funds to provide capital for the business is routine.
 However, shareholders should be wary when withdrawing funds, and those withdrawals exceed the original amounts advanced to the corporation.